Lixquid/blog/20240316-reference-chmod/index.md

 Here's a small tool to help you convert between the two:

-<div id="octal-tool" class="tool-container">Sorry, but this tool needs JavaScript to function.</div>
+<div id="octal-tool" class="interactive-container">Sorry, but this tool needs JavaScript to function.</div>

 <script src="./octal-tool.ts" type="module"></script>